Personal Experiences Inspiring Courage and Resilience

 Michael Turner

-In the face of a challenging diagnosis that gave him as little as six months to live, Geelong legend and former captain Michael Turner has emerged as a beacon of hope.
-Michael, renowned for his illustrious fifteen-year career with the Geelong Football Club, was diagnosed with pancreatic cancer just as he was grappling with the loss of his mother.
+In the face of a devastating diagnosis that gave him as little as six months to live, Michael became a beacon of hope for those battling pancreatic cancer.
+Renowned for his illustrious fifteen-year career with the Geelong Football Club, he was diagnosed just as he was grappling with the loss of his mother.

-"They took out half of my pancreas, my gall bladder, and some of my intestine, plus, they cut out a couple of my veins, and then they cut a hole in your stomach, re-plumb you back the other way and poke your pancreas into your stomach, so you don't become diabetic and you can digest your food," Michael explains.
+"They took out half of my pancreas, my gall bladder, and some of my intestine, plus, they cut out a couple of my veins, and then they cut a hole in your stomach, re-plumb you back the other way and poke your pancreas into your stomach, so you don't become diabetic and you can digest your food," Michael explained.

 "I am getting my life back, getting my lifestyle back.
 I'm back up to 70kg, and I'm incredibly grateful.
 It's been very challenging, but I'm one of the lucky ones.”